Çarşı (supporter group): Characteristics

 In Istanbul, supporters live on both the European and Asian sides of the Bosphorus, and so do Çarşı members.
 The inhabitants of the Asian side travel to the stadium by both road and sea transportation, but sea transportation is used more frequently.
 The fans mainly get on the ferries from Kadıköy or Üsküdar districts, where they can arrive at Beşiktaş in approximately 20 minutes.

 There are both directly related members of group and just normal supporters who want to be a part of action; also it is likely to see many university students among the members.
 Therefore, the group stand out with its quip, witty and humorist aspect. Çarşı generally react the topics and incidents with an unexpected manner.

 Çarşı utilize some symbols to express their opinions.
 One of them is a derivative form of letter A, as it is used in the notion of anarchy.
 However, Çarşı states that they re-shaped the symbol with extending the low ends of the letter to show the difference.
 Hence, they use the letter as a symbol of rebellious soul (Asi Ruh).
 This idea was the inspiration for the name of the TV documentary Asi Ruh dedicated to the group, which was begun in 2007 (the group's 25th anniversary) and which came out on DVD in 2008.

 The assortment of support is very wide; teenage and elderly fans alike consider themselves members and participate.
 The fans wear the official team products as well as the products based on Çarşı.

 Defunction and reactions

 On 28 May 2008, Çarşı concluded its presence by a farewell letter written by Alen Markaryan, arguably the main cheerleader (Amigo).
 During the Press Gala of Asi Ruh documentary, Markaryan declared that they decided to disband the group after discussions which questioned the group's position as coming before Beşiktaş J.K. itself for the supporters.
 According to the newspapers, some subsequent reactions came up even in the gala.

-Discussions not yet finished.
-In internet forums, some users cite that they are proponents of the decision, but are also showing the tendency to keep the group's ideology and legacy.
-On the other hand, there are also users who believe that Çarşı cannot be ended like a defunct organization, as its roots are deeper and more philosophical than those of a typical fan group.
+Re-establishment

+On 21 August 2008, Çarşı announced on its own internet website that the group had come back.
+The group also stated that why it had decided to take a break and disbanded itself for four reasons.
+These reasons were: